mitre/secure-coding-case-studies/java/msccs-11.md

 <a href="https://www.cve.org/CVERecord?id=CVE-2025-43807">CVE-2025-43807</a> – Published 22 September 2025

 Liferay Portal is an open-source enterprise portal web application for integrating information, people and processes across organizational boundaries.
 Users interact via a series of JSP pages and a back-end server component written in Java handles the requests.
-A cross-site scripting related weakness was identified in one of Liferay Portal'server modules.
+A cross-site scripting related weakness was identified in one of Liferay Portal's server modules.

 Within the change-tracking-web module, the _getMessage() method fails to properly neutralize a `name` parameter retrieved from a CTCollection.
 Looking at the vulnerable code, line 143 calls ctCollection.getName() to retrieve the value that has been stored in the portal database.
-This `name` is added without any nuetralization to the message object defined on line 142 and returned as part of the message on line 140.
+This `name` is added without any neutralization to the message object defined on line 142 and returned as part of the message on line 140.

     vulnerable file: modules/apps/change-tracking/change-tracking-web/src/main/java/com/liferay/change/tracking/web/internal/notifications/PublicationInviteUserNotificationHandler.java